Why backup PC to OneDrive

 To achieve this, you can take more than one approach.
 But it’s better to setup the OneDrive desktop app anyway.

 How to setup OneDrive desktop app for backup and sync:

-1. If you are running Windows 8.1 or Windows 10, you should already have OneDrive app on your computer, just search for OneDrive to check if it's already installed.
+1. If you are running Windows 8.1, Windows 10 or Windows 11, you should already have OneDrive app on your computer, just search for OneDrive to check if it's already installed.
 If you are running Windows 7 or older, go to the official site, download OneDrive desktop application and install it on your PC.

 2. Sign in with your Microsoft account.
 If you don't have one, sign up for free.